Overview of Ankylosing Spondylitis

 Swelling can cause stiffness in the spine and the joint between the spine and pelvic bone.
 Over time, bony outgrowths can develop that cause the small bones in the spine to grow together, or fuse.
 Fusion can also stiffen the rib cage, which would make it difficult to take a deep breath.

 Ankylosing spondylitis is more likely to affect your ability to function if you have had the disease for at least 20 years, a physically demanding job, other health problems, or smoked.
 You will tend to have less severe limitations from the disease if you have a higher level of education and a history of ankylosing spondylitis in the family.

-You are more likely to have severe joint damage if you got the disease at an earlier age, are a man, or a current smoker.
+You are more likely to have severe joint damage if you got the disease at an earlier age, are a man, or currently smoke.
 A genetic marker called DRB1*0801 seems to protect against severe spine damage.